Tommy Paul (boxer): NBA World featherweight champion, May 1932

 In the final round of the tournament on May 26, 1932, Paul faced Johnny Pena for the vacant National Boxing Association World featherweight title in Detroit, Michigan.
 Winning handily, the referee gave Paul every round but the seventh.
 In that round, Pena caught Paul in a corner and battered him with straight lefts and right hooks to the head.
 In the eighth and ninth the fighting seemed somewhat close.
 By the tenth round, Paul was tiring, but he caught Pena with a blow to the cheek that caused his opponent's knees to buckle momentarily.
 Paul was able to take the lead for most of the remaining rounds.

 In his first bout since taking the world featherweight title, on June 14, 1932, Paul lost to future Hall of Famer and former world flyweight champion Fidel LaBarba in a ten round point's decision at Los Angeles's Olympic Auditorium.
 In a non-title fight, LaBarba took four rounds, Paul took one, and the rest were even.
 LaBarba's strong left hooks connected too frequently, and by later rounds, Paul was occasionally dropping his guard leaving LaBarba easier access to land blows.

 Paul lost a ten round decision to Baby Arizmendi in a non-title fight in Mexico City on September 16, 1932.
 In a heated bout, Arizmendi was down in the third and eighth rounds, with Paul down in the second and fourth.

 Victory over Fidel LaBarba, 1932

-In a rare and stunning victory, Paul defeated Fidel LaBarba in a ten round mixed decision at Chicago Stadium.
-Before 5,296 spectators on December 29, 1932, Paul managed to outbox and outfight the more experienced LaBarba in a victory that removed most remaining doubts that he had a right to the world featherweight title.
+Before 5,296 spectators on December 29, 1932, Paul defeated Fidel LaBarba in a ten round mixed decision at Chicago Stadium, winning the world featherweight title.